turtler12/Muon/README.md

 optimizer = MuonWithAuxAdam(param_groups)
 ```

-You'll have to replace `model.body`, `model.head`, and `model.embed` with whatever subset is appropriate for your model.
+You'll have to replace `model.body`, `model.head`, and `model.embed` with whatever is appropriate for your model.
-E.g., for a ConvNet, Muon should optimize all the convolutional filters except the first one, and AdamW should optimize everything else.
+E.g., for a ConvNet, you should use Muon to optimize all the convolutional filters except the first one, and AdamW to optimize everything else.

 ## Example usage